-The north has the greatest concentration of beaches and includes vibrant Grand Baie.
-The resort's sheltered emerald waters ensure watersport enthusiasts will find plenty of options, including sailing, windsurfing and waterskiing.
-It's also the departure point for deep sea fishing trips and boat excursions to nearby islands including Flat Island, Round Island and Serpent Island.
-Grand Baie also has a great selection of shops and restaurants and is known for its nightlife as it has the island's best bars and nightclubs.
+For those who seek nothing more than sun, sand and sea there are fabulous beaches island-wide.
+The greatest concentration are in the north and include the sheltered waters of lively Grand Baie.
+Watersport enthusiasts will find plenty of options, including sailing, windsurfing and waterskiing and Grand Baie is also the departure point for deep sea fishing trips and boat excursions to nearby islands including Flat Island, Round Island and Serpent Island.
+There are a great selection of shops and restaurants along with the island's best bars and nightclubs.

 Close by is the sleepier village of Grand Gaube which has small bays and rocky headlands forming a stunning coastline.
 Turtle Bay, on the northwest, has an idyllic white sand beach surrounded by a coral reef which is home to turtles and numerous brightly coloured fish, so ideal for snorkelling and diving.